-If panel inserts aren't enough (although in that case you should consider getting a rigid pommel base) or you have closed panels, it's also possible to shim in the pads (although the pocket shims for close panels may be a better option for both cases).
-You want to make sure you are using the pad inserts so you don't put a transition next to the horse, plus they'll stay in place better.
+If panel shims aren't enough (although in that case you should consider getting a rigid pommel base) or you have closed panels, it's also possible to shim in the pads (although the pocket shims for close panels may be a better option for both cases).
+You want to make sure you are still using the foam pad inserts so you don't put a transition next to the horse, plus they'll stay in place better.